 Yes, I’d love for you to submit multiple guest posts.
 I may space them out though in order to maximize your exposure on the site.

 Do you edit my guest blog post?

 I will do a couple rounds of review to catch any potential spelling, grammar, or punctuation mistakes.
 I also may edit the formatting slightly to adhere to a consistent layout across all our posts.
 Lastly, on occasion I may alter your title to create something more exciting or enticing to read.
 However, with those few exceptions, I will generally leave your blog post as-is.

 Who owns the copyright to my blog post?

 By submitting your guest blog post, you’re giving Travel is Life exclusive ownership, copyright, and publication/syndication rights.
 This means that your post cannot be published anywhere else including your own site.

 How do I get started?

 Great!
-Now that all the technical and legal details are out of the way, let’s get started publishing your original content to Travel is Life.
-Click here to submit your guest post and create your writer bio or e-mail [email protected] if you have any additional questions.
+Now that all the technical details are out of the way, let’s get started publishing your original content to Travel is Life.
+E-mail your guest post submission or your questions to [email protected]